ntop/ntopng/doc/src/plugins/localization.rst

 Prefix :code:`i18n_` tells ntopng :code:`alerts_dashboard.blacklisted_flow` needs to be localized.
 Assuming german is set as language for the current user:

-1. ntopng looks up key :code:`alerts_dashboard` in the german localization table.
+1. ntopng looks up key :code:`alerts_dashboard` in the German localization table.
 If the key is found and the value is a table, ntopng looks up key :code:`blacklisted_flow` in the table found as value.
 If key :code:`blacklisted_flow` is found, then it's value is taken as the localized string and the localization ends.
 If any of the two keys does not exists:
 2. Step 1. is repeated on the English fallback localization table.
 If no localized string is found:
 3. :code:`alerts_dashboard.blacklisted_flow` is taken verbatim.